persteenolsen/fastapi-auth-demo/README.md

 - The token will expire after 5 minutes for testing and demo.
 Then a 401 status will happen

-# The Models and Schemas folders
+# The structure of the API by folders for scalability

+- The Database functionality is placed in files inside the directory db

+- The Routes are placed in files inside the directory routes

-- The Models are placed in files inside the directory models/ for scalability
+- The Models are placed in files inside the directory models

-- The Schemas are placed in files inside the directory schemas/ for scalability
+- The Schemas are placed in files inside the directory schemas

+- The functionality of authentication is placed inside the directory security

+- The functionality like get current user, called from the Routes, is placed inside the directory services

 # Deployment to Vercel